 Is New Student Orientation mandatory?

-Orientation is a required program for all new students entering the College.
-Orientation is a chance for new students to become acquainted with the College, its services and policies.
-It is also a great opportunity to meet other students and have questions answered by the Orientation staff, faculty, and members of the College's administration.
+Orientation is a required program for all new students entering the College, and is an opportunity to become acquainted with the Providence's campus, its services and policies.
+It is also a chance to meet other students and have questions answered by the Orientation staff, faculty, and members of the College's administration.

 How long is New Student Orientation?